cannblw/knex-paginator/README.md

 # Knex-Paginator

+**Warning: do not use in production.
+This is not being actively maintained.**

 Simple paginator for Knex.
 It adds the .paginate() function to knex's query builder.

 ## How to set up